 This trip is for experimented travellers, who will drive long hours to get off the beaten path, to discover authentic traditions and villages.

-How do you start planning a heritage trip in Romania?
+How do you start planning a heritage trip through Romania?

 First off, you’ll need a car and GPS.
 There are no buses that will take you where I’m about to tell you to go.
 Planning will be the next thing you’ll need to do.
 Good thing you have this guide to an awesome Heritage Trip in Romania.
-You will need to book in advance your accommodation, since some remote places can be full, especially in the summer.
+You will need to book your accommodation in advance, since some remote places can be full, especially in the summer.

 I am sharing this awesome heritage trip in Romania insights after being part of an amazing group of Instagrammers and bloggers who decided to be part of this Heritage Event.
 This trip was part of a series of trips and events meant to bring these heritage stories and places to the digital world using digital storytellers, like myself.